 Whether you know you want a bronzed look on the big day or on the fence about a faux glow, St. Tropez Skin Finishing Expert Sophie Evans recommends doing a trial run that aligns with your final dress fitting (usually about two to four weeks from the wedding).
 "This way, a bride can see if she likes the tan shade or decide if she wants to go lighter or darker," she says.
 "You should definitely experiment with different shades well in advance of the wedding so you can decide the depth of glow you prefer."
 St. Tropez Self Tan Express Bronzing Mist is a beginner-friendly product that allows the user to spray as little or as much as desired for results that can range from a barely-there glow to a full-on bronzed tan.

-Self Tan Express Bronzing Mist, $40, St. Tropez available at Sephora
+SHOP NOW: St. Tropez Self Tan Express Bronzing Mist, $40, Sephora

 4. Whiten your teeth.